 Type of CNC Machines Used in Processing Metal

-In modern metal fabrication facilities, there are various kinds of CNC machines.
+In modern metal fabrication facilities, there are various kinds of CNC machining metal.
 Among these are a few of these:

 CNC Lathes